lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-transmittedbitmap title='Resulting SCHC ACK message with Compressed Bitmap'}

-{{Fig-Bitmap-Win}} shows an example of a SCHC ACK with tile numbers ranging from 6 down to 0, where the Bitmap indicates that the second and the fourth tile of the window have not been correctly received.
+{{Fig-Bitmap-Win}} shows an example of a SCHC ACK with tile indices ranging from 6 down to 0, where the Bitmap indicates that the second and the fourth tile of the window have not been correctly received.

 ~~~~
 |---- SCHC ACK Header ----|--- Bitmap --|